 ❓ Does it appear to be the correct file?
 What do the variables seem to be about?
 What wrangling steps do we need to take?
 Taking a quick peak at the data helps us to begin to formulate answers to these and is an important step in any data analysis, especially as we prepare for what we are going to do.

+💡 Look at the variable names.
 Add one or more of the things you notice or wonder about the data here:

 You may have noticed that student_ID is not formatted exactly the same as student_id in our other files.
 This is important because in the next section when we “join,” or merge, our data files, these variables will need to have identical names.

-Use the Janitor package
+Use the janitor package

 Fortunately the {janitor} package has simple functions for examining and cleaning dirty data.
 It was built with beginning and intermediate R users in mind and is optimized for user-friendliness.
 There is also a handy function called clean_names() in the {janitor} package for standardizing variable names.